-Table 1 continued
+Table 1.
+Continued.

-Section/topic Item number Recommendation Reported on page number/line number Scope of applications 22 Outline the clinical and research settings in which the mapping algorithm could be used Other Additional information 23 Describe the source(s) of funding and non-monetary support for the study, and the role of the funder(s) in its design, conduct and report.
-Report any conflicts of interest surrounding the roles of authors and funders research interest groups to endorse the MAPS statement and authors to adhere to its principles.
+Section/topic Item number Recommendation Reported on page number/ line number Model performance and face validity 19 Present results of model performance, such as measures of prediction accuracy and fit statistics for the selected model(s) in a table or in the text.
+Provide an assessment of face validity of the selected model(s).
+Discussion ······ Comparisons with previous studies 20 Report details of previously published studies developing mapping algorithms between the same source and target measures and describe differences between the algorithms, in terms of model performance, predictions and coefficients, if applicable.
+Study limitations 21 Outline the potential limitations of the mapping algorithm.
+Scope of applications 22 Outline the clinical and research settings in which the mapping algorithm could be used.
+Other Additional information 23 Describe the source(s) of funding and non-monetary support for the study, and the role of the funder(s) in its design, conduct and report.
+Report any conflicts of interest surrounding the roles of authors and funders.